pesterhazy/presumably/posts/boot-react-native.md

 patching file packager/react-packager/src/JSTransformer/worker/extract-dependencies.js
 ```

-You'll need to repeat this step every time you re-install react-native.
-This
+You'll need to repeat this step every time you re-install the react-native npm
-manual step is a bit annoying, but will hopefully be replaced by a more automatic
+module.
+This manual step is a bit annoying, but will hopefully be replaced by a
-solution in the future.
+more automatic solution in the future.

 # Starting the app